Do ideas have shape? Idea registration as the continuous limit of artificial neural networks: Analysis through Lagrangian/Hamiltonian mechanics

 \subsection{Information in momentum variables and sparsity}

 Consider the Hamiltonian system \eqref{eqkedmdledkemdl}.
-While $q$ has a clear interpretation as the displacement of the input data $X$, that of the momentum variable $p$ is less transparent.
+While $q(t)$ has a clear interpretation as the displacement of the input data $X$ (at layer $t$ of the continuous limit network), that of the momentum variable $p$ is less transparent.
 The following theorem shows that the entry $p_i$ of $p$ is zero if $q_i(1)$ does not contribute to the loss.
-Therefore, using the hinge loss \eqref{eqlklnkjndejd}, the only indices $i$ having a non-zero momentum will be those within or at the boundary of the safety margin.
+Therefore, as with support vector machines \cite{steinwart2008support}, if $\ell_\Y$ is the {\bf hinge loss}

+used for classification problems\footnote{\eqref{eqlklnkjndejd} seeks to maximize the margin between correct and incorrect labels and is defined for $\Y=\R^{d_\Y}$ by writing $Y_{i,j}'$ for the entries of $Y_i'$, using $\text{argmax}_j Y_{i,j}'$ for the predicted label for the data $i$, setting $\text{class}(Y_i)=j$ if the label/class of $X_i$ is $j$ and writing $a_+:=\max(a,0)$.}, then the only points $X_i$ with non zero momentum are those for which $\phi^v(X_i,1)$ is included in the (hinge loss) margin.
 In that sense $p_i$ represents the contribution of the data point $(X_i,Y_i)$ to the predictor $\phi^v(\cdot,1)$ obtained from \eqref{eqlkjgehgddjedhjd} and \eqref{eqttjjkjtc}.
-This phenomenon is analogous to the sparse representations obtained with support vector machines \cite{steinwart2008support} where the predictor is represented with the subset of the training points (the support vectors) within the safety margin of the hinge loss.
+This phenomenon, clearly illustrated in Fig.~\ref{figspiral2}, is analogous to the sparse representations obtained with support vector machines \cite{steinwart2008support} where the predictor is represented with the subset of the training points (the support vectors) within the safety margin of the hinge loss.

 \begin{Theorem} Let $(q,p)$ be the solution of the Hamiltonian system \eqref{eqkedmdledkemdl} with initial state $q(0)=X$ and $p(0)$ minimizing \eqref{eqkjlkjkejwkdj}.
 For $i\in \{1,\ldots,N\}$, it holds true that $p_i(t)=0$ for all $t\in [0,1]$ if and only if $\partial_{q_i(1)} \ell(Y,q(1))=0$. \end{Theorem} \begin{proof} Combine \eqref{eqkjdjhebdjhd} with Lem.~\ref{lemkjhedbhdbdd}. \end{proof} \begin{Lemma} Let $(q,p)$ be a solution of the Hamiltonian system \eqref{eqkedmdledkemdl}.
 If $p_i(t_0)=0$ for some $t_0\in [0,1]$ then $p_i(t)=0$ for all $t\in [0,1]$. \end{Lemma} \begin{proof} $\dot{p}=- \partial_q ( \frac{1}{2} p^T \wK(q, q) p)$ implies that $\dot{p}_i(t)=0$ if $p_i(t)=0$ and $p_i(t)=0$ for $t\geq t_0$ follows by integration.
 Since the time reversed trajectory $t \rightarrow \big(q,-p\big)(1-t)$ also satisfies the Hamiltonian system \eqref{eqkedmdledkemdl} the result also follows by integration for $t\in [0,t_0]$. \end{proof}